 Adapt to Spanish Time

 The first thing that tourists struggle with while travelling to anywhere in the world is new time zones.
+This is why hiring experts like Around walking tours comes handy.
 In the case of Spain, tourists have to experience an added complication, given the late schedule of the country.
 For instance, afternoons in Spain last until around 8:00 pm, which in most countries marks the opening of restaurants.

 Furthermore, most Spaniards do not even indulge in their evening meals unless their friends and family members join them, which usually takes place around 10:00 pm or late.
 This is particularly the case with Madrid, which is known for its notoriously late schedule.

 Therefore, if you plan on visiting Span, adjusting to its late schedule is one of the most important tips for travelling.
 The sooner you adjust to it, the easier it will be for you to enjoy the late-night Spanish lifestyle.

 Indulge In Tapas Culture

 Although Tapas culture is amongst the biggest highlights of Spain but the majority of tourists, especially those traveling for the first time are not aware of how the culture actually works.
 While Spain has a lot of tapas-style restaurants but the smaller local bards tend to have more variety to choose from.
 Plus, the variety varies based on the region.

 Depending on the region, you might also be offered free tapas while ordering a drink.
 With that said, you can easily fill up on tapas at the end of each sightseeing day with a drink, without having to actually order food.
 This can also serve as a money-saving strategy.